 23 & 31 JAN, 6 FEB 2019

-Have you ever heard the electric guitar in a contemporary music recital?
-Acoustic guitars with four extra strings?
-An oboe solo accompanied by the sound of crystal glasses or a harp?
+Have you ever heard electric guitar in a contemporary music recital?
+Acoustic guitar with four extra strings?
+A solo oboe accompanied by the sound of crystal glasses or a harp?
 Have you seen scores containing only words, which anyone can play?

 For the fourth consecutive year, the “Music Bridge Over Syngrou Avenue” connects the Onassis Stegi with Panteion University to offer up new combinations of instruments, new composers, and works receiving their première performances.